dstackai/dstack/docs/examples/index.md

 ## Secrets

-Secrets can be used to access passwords and tokens securely from workflows (without hard-coding them in the code).
+Secrets can be used to access passwords and tokens securely from remote workflows (without hard-coding them in the code).

 ### Weights & Biases